Exploration with Limited Memory: Streaming Algorithms for Coin Tossing, Noisy Comparisons, and Multi-Armed Bandits: Approximate Exploration in Stochastic Multi-Armed Bandits

 \subsection{Proof of \Cref{lem:alg-epsbest-correct}}

 This proof is similar to the proof of \Cref{lem:alg3-correct}.
 The major difference is that instead of claiming the consistent selection of the best arm, we claim here that after each level $\ell$, the selected best arm $\arm^{*}_{\ell}$ has at most $\eps_{\ell}$ gap with the best arm of the previous layer $(\ell-1)$.
-Specifically, according to \Cref{lem:coin-comp}, at each level $\ell$, if two arms has reward gap $\rhat_{1}-\rhat_{2}\geq \eps_{\ell} = \frac{\eps^{2}}{10\cdot 2^{\ell-1}}$, then one will have:
+Specifically, according to \Cref{lem:coin-comp}, at each level $\ell$, for an arm with reward $p$, the probability for its empirical reward $\phat$ to deviate beyond $\frac{\eps_{\ell}}{2}$ is small:

+Consequently, let $p_{\ell}$ be the highest reward in one iteration of level $\ell$ (counter from $0$ to $c_{\ell}$), the following claims hold.